 You're finally alone, ready to start your vacation.
 You turn to your beloved, about to speak.
 But then...
 "WAAAAH!"
-Suddenly, the sounds of silence are punctuated by a fretful, crying baby -- and the child is wailing as if it may not stop until it reaches college age.
+The sounds of silence are punctuated by a fretful, crying baby -- and the child is wailing as if it may not stop until it reaches college age.

-When one travels, this happens all the time....in airports, on trains, planes, in restaurants, even in hotels with thin walls.
-Peace of mind is shattered by ear-piercing cries from OPBs (Other People's Babies).
+This happens to travelers all the time....in airports, on trains, planes, in restaurants, even in hotels with thin walls.
+Peace of mind is shattered by ear-piercing cries from OPB's (Other People's Babies).

 What can you do?